Basil Arthur Horsfall VC

 b.
 04/10/1887 Colombo, Ceylon (now Sri Lanka). d.
 21/03/1918 Moyenneville, France.

-Basil was educated firstly in Ceylon, before being sent to England to boarding school at Sir William Borlase’s Grammar School, Marlow, Buckinghamshire.
+Basil was educated firstly in Ceylon at St Thomas’ College in Colombo, before being sent to England to boarding school at Sir William Borlase’s Grammar School, Marlow, Buckinghamshire.
 He was a sports all-rounder and excelled at cricket.
-He returned to Ceylon after school and worked variously as a rubber planter, an accountant and a civil servant in the Public Works Department.
+After school he worked for Barclay’s Bank in London before returning to Ceylon where he became a rubber planter on the Mundamani Estate.
+Later he was an accountant with the Public Works Department of Ceylon, rising to financial assistant by the outbreak of war.
+Basil became a Freemason, being initiated into the Sphinx Lodge of the Irish Constitution on 19th April 1915.

 He was a member of the Ceylon Engineers, a locally-raised force of European expatriates largely drawn from the Public Works Department which was mobilised for the duration of World War I. He requested leave in order to travel to England and was released from his civil appointment but not allowed to leave the Ceylon Engineers, who were carrying out important work.